Martijn Krabbé

 Martijn Joop Krabbé (born 26 March 1968) is a Dutch radio and television presenter.
+He won the Televizier-Ring Presentator award for best presenter in 2025.

 Career

 Krabbé started his career in Dutch media as a 19-year-old in the Dutch TV programme "Popformule".
-Later, he hosted several Dutch television programmes, such as Idols (the Dutch version of Pop Idol).

-He also hosted the Dutch version of The X Factor and Dancing on Ice.
+Later he hosted several Dutch television programmes such as Idols (the Dutch version of Pop Idol) and the Dutch version of The X Factor, Dancing on Ice and The Voice of Holland.
+In June 2025, Krabbé received the Media Oeuvre Award.

-Currently, he is known for hosting The Voice of Holland, where contestants are judged only by the quality of their voice (the judges never see the contestant until they believe in "The Voice").
+He won the Televizier-Ring Presentator award for best presenter in 2025.